openSUSE/docker-containers/derived_images/portus/README.md

 ## Deployment

 It's possible to deploy this image using one of the existing orchestration solutions for Docker images.
-You can read some examples in the `deploy` directory of Portus' source code.
+You can read some examples in the `examples` directory of Portus' source code.

 ### Environment variables